CRC TRR 228 Future Rural Africa

 Female Career

-One part of our gender equality work focusses on promoting the career progression of female scientists of the CRC Future Rural Africa, not only by advancing their professional competencies, but also by strengthening self-awareness and supporting them in expanding their networks.
-Therefore, we initiate diverse seminars such as empowerment workshops, individual coaching and trainings addressing topics such as research presentation, communication, and resilience.
-Additionally, we provide financial support.
-In 2021, we introduced the “Future Rural Africa Female Research Grant”, with the objective of increasing scientific output, networks and visibility of female researchers, especially in the Global South.
-Both Universities of Bonn and Cologne implement further gender equality schemes.
-The participation fees of workshops concerning gender equality can be covered by the fund of the board for gender equality, where required.
+One part of our gender equality work focusses on promoting the career progression of female scientists of the CRC Future Rural Africa, not only by advancing their professional competencies, but also by strengthening confidence and supporting them in expanding their networks.
+Therefore, we initiate diverse seminars such as empowerment workshops, individual coaching, and trainings addressing topics such as research presentation, communication, resilience, or imposter experiences.
+Additionally, we provide financial support for outstanding female researchers.
+In 2021, we introduced the “Future Rural Africa Female Researcher's Grant”.
+The aim of the grant is to support female researchers from the Global South at an early stage of their career to expand their network and to develop further expertise.
+At the same time, the CRC can increase its visibility and establish new cooperations in the Global South through the grant.

 Awareness